MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 ---
-description: Learn how to add and manage users from your organization onto the Microsoft Edge program.
+description: Adding and managing users from your organization onto the Microsoft Edge program to help manage the Partner Center account.
+Enable your other team members to publish Microsoft Edge extensions to the Microsoft Edge Add-ons website using your Partner Center account.
 title: Add users to the Microsoft Edge program
 author: MSEdgeTeam
 ms.author: msedgedevrel